Unidata/netcdf-c/docs/nczstore.md

 of some official Amazon documentation [].

 The S3 model consists of *buckets* containing zero or more *objects*.
+Basically, each "top-level" object in a bucket represents the root of a separate dataset.

 ## S3 Objects
 An *object* is a collection of *meta-data* plus some opaque *data*.